tombigel/dotfiles/README.md

 ### Advanced stuff
-In this gist there are scripts and instructions on how to change the maximum open files limit in OS X and macOS. https://gist.github.com/tombigel/d503800a282fcadbee14b537735d202c
+In this gist there are scripts and instructions on how to change the maximum open files limit in OS X and macOS.
+I needed it on my older Mac for development, didn't have to use it yet on my new one. https://gist.github.com/tombigel/d503800a282fcadbee14b537735d202c